-Disparity in the success rates of male and female undergraduate students in South Africa, Brazil, and Mozambique: A comparative study of first-generation black students' aspirations and transitions
+Educational Technology and Student Success in South Africa, Brazil, and the United States of America: A comparative study of first-generation black students’ experiences, transitions, and aspirations

 Project Overview